Jewish cemetery vandalized near Paris

 (JTA) — A Jewish cemetery near Paris was desecrated by a person who vandalized eight headstones, a watchdog on anti-Semitism said.

-The incident earlier this week resulted in light damage to the headstones at the cemetery in Seine Saint Denis north of the French capital, according to a statement Wednesday by Sammy Ghozlan, president of the the National Bureau for Vigilance Against Anti-Semitism, or BNVCA.
+The incident earlier this week resulted in light damage to the headstones at the cemetery in Seine Saint Denis, north of the French capital, according to a statement issued Wednesday by Sammy Ghozlan, president of the the National Bureau for Vigilance Against Anti-Semitism, or BNVCA.

 A young woman of African descent who often used to wander around the cemetery grounds is suspected of being connected to the vandalism, Ghozlan wrote.
 The statement did not describe the damage or say whether the woman or girl in question is suspected of targeting the cemetery as part of a hate crime.